 Abnormalities present at birth

-Abnormalities of the testicles, penis or kidneys present at birth (congenital) may increase the risk of a scrotal mass and testicular cancer later in life.
+Abnormalities of the testicles, penis or kidneys present at birth (congenital) might increase the risk of a scrotal mass and testicular cancer later in life.

 History of testicular cancer

 If you have had cancer in one testicle, you're at increased risk of cancer affecting the other testicle.
-If your father or brother has had testicular cancer, you also have an increased risk of the cancer.
+Having a father or brother who has had testicular cancer also increases your risk.